 STUDENT’S EVALUATION OF SUPERVISOR/AGENCY

-This form is designed to give interns the opportunity to provide feedback about the supervision they receive during their internship.
+This form is designed to give interns the opportunity to provide feedback about the supervision and experience they receive during their internship.
 This information will be useful in discussions with supervisors and will help your faculty instructor evaluate the learning opportunities at various internship sites.

 Please answer all items.
 Space is provided at the end for general comments.